vtigranv/Front-end-Guidelines/README.md

 kebab-case is more readable then camelCase and under_score.

-## Use meaningful names that can be understood by anyone, keep them short
+## Use meaningful names

-The names of classes should look like .noun-adjective.
+The names of classes should look like .noun-adjective, which can be understood by anyone, keep them short

 Try to use common names of classes instead of writing content specific names.
 It makes code more readable